spacefarergames/IndieBox/README.md

 ---

-Visit the [Gavilya website](https://gavilya.leocorporation.dev) to learn more about the game launcher.
+Visit the [Indie Box Website](https://spacefarergames.com/indiebox/) to learn more about Indie Box.